 After your bike ride, continue on to your hotel this afternoon, located on the coast of the lake.
 Enjoy the rest of the day free.
 You can grab a kayak to paddle around the lake, go for a swim, or hop back on a bike for some more riding this afternoon!
 You can also arrange to visit some of the museums of pre-Columbian artifacts in the area this afternoon, or go see the nearby petroglyphs dating back 2000 years ago.

 If you elect to stay at Totoco Lodge while in Ometepe, the biking tour of Ometepe requires that you walk a half hour to the starting point.

 This morning enjoy an hour kayaking tour near Charco Verde.
 Keep your eyes peeled for birds and wildlife that inhabit the area.
-Following this you will visit the Ojo de Agua via horseback ride, where you hike into a secluded swimming hole located in the interior of the island.
 Head back Moyogalpa for the ferry back acoss to San Jorge.
 From here you will continue south to San Juan del Sur, the surfing mecca of Nicaragua!
 Enjoy the rest of your day free.

-If you elect to stay at Totoco Lodge while in Ometepe, the kayaking tour will be on the Istian River and the horseback riding tour is not possible due to the lodge's location.
+If you elect to stay at Totoco Lodge while in Ometepe, the kayaking tour will be on the Istian River.

 Enjoy a free day in San Juan del Sur.
 There is no guide service today so you are free to explore on your own.
 You can arrange to try your hand at surfing or boogie boarding, do a zipline tour, arrange to go diving, fishing, sailing, rent mountain bikes, go for a hike, or even go on a nightly turtle watching tour if you are there between July and December.
 The hotel can help you arrange many local activities.